Olumide Oyedeji

 Olumide Oyedeji (born 11 May 1981) is a Nigerian former professional basketball center.
-He is now President of Hoops N' Read basketball club.
+He is now President of Hoops N' Read basketball club, Gidi Giants Basketball Club and Dolphins Basketball Club.

 He played in the National Basketball Association (NBA) for three seasons.

-He is the President of Nigeria Olympian Association (NOA), and the Vice President of Nigeria Olympic Committee (NOC).
+He is the President of Nigeria Olympian Association (NOA), and the Vice President of Nigeria Olympic Committee (NOC), Chairman Nigeria Athletes Commission.

 Professional career

 Oyedeji played at the 1999 and 2000 Nike Hoop Summits.
 He was selected by the Seattle SuperSonics, in the 2nd round (42nd overall) of the 2000 NBA draft.
 He played a total of 93 games during 3 seasons in the NBA, and had career averages of 1.4 points per game, 2.1 rebounds per game, 0.1 assists per game, and 0.2 steals per game.
 His final NBA game was played on 1 April 2003, in a 105–118 loss to the San Antonio Spurs where he recorded no stats.
 He also played in the Spanish League with Granada.

 Oyedeji played with Shanxi Zhongyu in the Chinese Basketball Association.
 He played with Changwon LG Sakers of the Korean Basketball League in 2011.
 However, he was released from the team, despite averaging 10.8 points, 15.0 rebounds, and 1.7 blocks per game.
 Oyedeji then signed on with the London Lions, who compete in the British Basketball League, in 2015.